- Search The Registry

-The first Blacks that arrived to Costa Rica came with the Spanish conquistadors.
-Slave trade was common in all the countries conquered by Spain, and in Costa Rica the first blacks seem to have come from specific sources in Africa- Equatorial and Western regions.
-The people from these areas were thought of as ideal slaves because they had a reputation for being more robust, affable and hard working than other Africans.
+The first Blacks that arrived in Costa Rica came with the Spanish conquistadors.
+Slave trade was common in all the countries conquered by Spain, and in Costa Rica, the first Blacks seem to have come from specific sources in Africa's Equatorial and Western regions.
+The people from these areas were considered ideal slaves because they had a reputation for being more robust, generous, and hard-working than other Africans.
 During the seventeenth century, the elite from the then capital city of Cartago invested in cacao farms in Matina, in the Atlantic region.

 Black slaves worked and lived in these farms, isolated from the rest of the country; the owners only went to oversee the crops once a year.
 However, the following century witnessed a gradual lessening of the abysmal differences between Blacks and their white owners.
-As whites took black women as their concubines, they freed the children that were born from this union.
-The same thing started to happen with the "zambos" or the children of the unions between Indians and Blacks.
+As whites took Black women as their concubines, they freed the children born from the unions.
+The same thing started with the "zambos," or the children of the unions between Indians and Blacks.
 Some analysts have suggested that this tendency to free slaves was due in part to the desire of the owners to free themselves of the economic burden that slaves had become in a poor country such as Costa Rica.
-The gradual freeing of slaves was happening around the time of the Independence of Costa Rica from Spain (1821), slavery was a disintegrating institution.
+The gradual freeing of slaves was happening around the time of the Independence of Costa Rica from Spain (1821); slavery was a disintegrating institution.

-By the 1920's, the black population had improved its economic status through their own farms or through their jobs with the banana company.
+By the 1920s, the Black population had improved its economic status through farms or jobs with the banana company.
 However, since they weren't even considered citizens of Costa Rica, they didn't possess legal rights to own land.
-In the 1930's many white Ticos moved into this region and took over the land of these Blacks.
-Many Blacks had to migrate to Panama or other countries when they were dispossessed of their land or even of their job at the banana company.
-Due to these repressive circumstances, many Black workers organized strikes and labor unions, and they even participated with Figueres (revolutionary leader) in the 1948 Civil War, after which they won citizenship and full guarantees.
-After that, their rights were protected as per their own union law and the Africans started prospering in Costa Rica
+In the 1930s, many white Ticos moved into this region and took over the land of these Blacks.
+Many Blacks migrated to Panama or other countries when they were dispossessed of their land or job at the banana company.
+Due to these repressive circumstances, many Black workers organized strikes and labor unions.
+They even participated with Figueres (revolutionary leader) in the 1948 Civil War, after which they won citizenship and full guarantees.
+After that, their rights were protected per their union law, and the Africans started prospering in Costa Rica.